nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 Once assigned, the identity SHALL never change. `logical Ids` are always opaque, and external systems need not and should not attempt to determine their internal structure.

 {% include important.html content="As stated above and in the FHIR&reg; standard, `logical Ids` are opaque and other systems should not attempt to determine their structure (or rely on this structure for performing interactions).
 Furthermore, as they are assigned by each server responsible for storing a resource they are usually implementation specific.
 For, example: NoSQL document stores typically preferring a GUID key (e.g. 0b28be67-dfce-4bb3-a6df-0d0c7b5ab4) whilst Relational Database stores typically preferring a integer key (e.g. 2345)." %}

+For further background, refer to principles of [resource identity as described in the FHIR standard](http://www.hl7.org/implement/standards/fhir/dstu2/resource.html#id)

 #### External Resource Resolution ####